TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 * Issue: django.db.utils.OperationalError: (2003, "Can't connect to MySQL server on '127.0.0.1' (111)")

- Solution: Check if you have correctly configured the database field in the settings.py file under the "Epitome" folder
+ Solution: Check if you have correctly configured the fields under the "DATABASES = {" section of the settings.py file. located inside the "Epitome" folder

+ * Issue: when typing "sudo python manage.py migrate" you get the following `'NAME': 'os.path.join(BASE_DIR, 'db.sqlite3')',
+                                      ^
+SyntaxError: invalid syntax`

+Solution: make sure you remove the 'apostrophes' from the "NAME:" field under the "DATABASES = {" section of the settings.py file.